Some Buena Vista Township residents don't want pot business on Union Avenue

 BUENA VISTA TOWNSHIP — The Township Committee voted in December to allow the municipality to receive proposals for retail sales of cannabis.

-Now that a business, New Frontier Solutions LLC, is interested in setting up shop in the township, some residents are not happy about it.
+Now that New Frontier Solutions LLC is interested in setting up shop in the township, some residents are not happy about it.

 “We thought they (the Township Committee) had our best interests at heart.
 That was a big mistake,” said Sharon Corsiglia, 74, who has lived in the township for more than 50 years.